TriumphCoding/Adelphia/Design/SourceBook03.md

 >| MOV       | 5    | 0.5  | 2      | 1      | 6     |
 >| **Total** |      |      | **20** |        |       |

 However, you may not want to follow our example character so closely, because in addition to spending points on your Starting Character stats, you can also purchase **Class Skills**.
-But don't worry so much, as you'll get more Class points as you **level up**.
+But don't worry too much, as you'll get more Class points as you **level up**.

 ## Class Skills
 You can spend your **Class Points** on skills that might be relevant to your character, and truly set them apart from everyone else.
 Each skill costs a certain number of Class Points.
 Simply spend the points to activate the Class Skill, and you can have as many as you can afford.